rdkcmf/rdk-aamp/README.txt

 playlists-parallel-fetch=1 Fetch audio and video playlists in parallel.
 Disabled in default configuration. pre-fetch-iframe-playlist=1 Pre-fetch iframe playlist for VOD.
-Enabled by default. license-server-url=<serverUrl> URL to be used for license requests for encrypted(PR/WV) assets. license-retry-wait-time=<x in milli seconds> Wait time before retrying again for DRM license, having value <=0 would disable retry. vod-trickplay-fps=<x> Specify the framerate for VOD trickplay (defaults to 4) linear-trickplay-fps=<x> Specify the framerate for Linear trickplay (defaults to 8)
+Enabled by default. license-server-url=<serverUrl> URL to be used for license requests for encrypted(PR/WV) assets. ck-license-server-url=<serverUrl> URL to be used for Clear Key license requests. license-retry-wait-time=<x in milli seconds> Wait time before retrying again for DRM license, having value <=0 would disable retry. vod-trickplay-fps=<x> Specify the framerate for VOD trickplay (defaults to 4) linear-trickplay-fps=<x> Specify the framerate for Linear trickplay (defaults to 8)